ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ***WIP repository for Swedish Pathogens Portal 2.0***

 The Swedish Pathogens Portal is being rebuilt as a Django-based web application.
-This repository contains early work for version 2.0.

-The source code for the current Swedish Pathogens Portal can be found in the [pathogens-portal repository](https://github.com/ScilifelabDataCentre/pathogens-portal).
+The source code for the current (live) Swedish Pathogens Portal can be found in the [pathogens-portal repository](https://github.com/ScilifelabDataCentre/pathogens-portal).

 ## Technology Stack